Oro Province, or the Northern Province as it is often referred to, is located on the north coast of PNG’s main island of New Guinea.

 Oro Province has an almost unique mixture of awe inspiring scenery, dramatic wartime history and strong village culture.

-It’s an area that really grows on you… And makes you want to explore the many aspects of local life that the province has to offer – Read more…
+It’s an area that really grows on you.
+Making you want to explore the many aspects of local life the province has to offer – Read more…

-The facial tattoos of Oro Province are quite special.
-And are one of the most interesting and visually fascinating things about this part of PNG.
+The facial tattoos of Oro Province are one of the most interesting and visually fascinating things about this part of PNG.

 Tattooing was once widespread in PNG.
 But the “women of Tufi” were always known for their elaborate and intricate designs – Read more…

-For a casual visitor to Papua New Guinea… It would be easy to get the impression that PNG is a deeply religious and conservative country.
+For the casual visitor to Papua New Guinea… It would be easy to get the impression that PNG is a deeply religious and conservative country.

 But peel that onion and underneath you will find an intriguing “traditional belief system” that time has painted over – Read more…

-To get an understanding of village life in Papua New Guinea you really should consider a couple of days at a homestay in one of the local villages.
+To get an understanding of village life in PNG you really should consider a couple of days at a homestay in one of the local villages.